bmeviauac01/datadriven/docs/seminar/ef/index.md

     - Set this procedure as the `PaymentMethod` entity _insert_ operation.

         - Add the stored procedure to the EDM.
-In the EDM Browser right click to open the context menu and use "Update model from database" to _Add_ the previously created procedure.
+In the EDM Browser right-click to open the context menu and use "Update model from database" to _Add_ the previously created procedure.
         - Save the model changes to generate the required C# code in the background.
         - Set this procedure on the `PaymentMethod` entity as the _insert_ operation: select the `PaymentMethod` entity in the EDM and in the _Mapping Details_ window change to the _Map Entity to Functions_ tab, then chose the procedure for _Insert_ operation.
 The return value shall be mapped to the _ID_ property.
 Save the model.

             ![Mapping procedure to entity](images/vs-insert-storedproc.png)

-    - Test the behavior: in C# code create a new `PaymentMethod` entity and add it to the appropriate list of the DbContext using `Add`.
+    - Test the behavior: in C# code, create a new `PaymentMethod` entity and add it to the appropriate list of the DbContext using `Add`.
 Verify the creation of the new record in the database.

-1. Create a stored procedure that list all products that have been sold more then a specified amount of times.
+1. Create a stored procedure that lists all products that have been sold more than a specified amount of times.
 Call this method from C# code!

     - Create the stored procedure with the T-SQL command below.